philippeauriach/cpx-research-SDK-ReactNative/Readme.md

         // add the callback methods:
-        onSurveysUpdate={onSurveysUpdate}  // will be called when the surveys updated onTransactionsUpdate={onTransactionsUpdate}  // will be called when the transactions updated
+        onSurveysUpdate={onSurveysUpdate}  // will be called when the surveys updated onTransactionsUpdate={onTransactionsUpdate}  // will be called when the transactions updated onWebViewWasClosed={onWebViewWasClosed}  // will be called when the user closed the webView
         // bind the refs:
         bindMarkTransactionAsPaid={markTransactionAsPaid => markTransactionAsPaidRef.current = markTransactionAsPaid}
         bindFetchSurveysAndTransactions={fetchSurveysAndTransactions => fetchSurveysAndTransactionsRef.current = fetchSurveysAndTransactions}